Growing Leadership in the Garden

 SCCG Board Member, Elena Banks, happily planting native seedlings.

 A longtime San Diego native and dedicated educator, Elena Banks joins the board after more than two years of meaningful volunteer leadership in the garden’s native plant spaces.
 A science teacher at Grant Elementary in Mission Hills, one of San Diego’s oldest schools, she brings a rich background in conservation biology, ecology, and environmental education, along with a lifelong passion for teaching learners of all ages.
 Her path to the garden began through her work with Wild Ones San Diego, where she supports native plants and pollinators through seed sharing, workshops, and hands-on education, efforts that naturally expanded into stewarding the garden’s extensive native plant area, which spans from fence to fence.
-Whether stocking the native seed library, leading workshops, supervising volunteer groups, or quietly tending plants, she sees the garden as both a peaceful refuge and a dynamic hub for community connection.
+Whether stocking SCCG’s native seed library, leading workshops, or quietly tending to SCCG’s native plants, she sees the garden as both a peaceful refuge and a dynamic hub for community connection.
 As a board member, she hopes to continue nurturing sustainability, education, and inclusivity, helping others discover what she has found here: a rare and magical place where community, stewardship, and curiosity grow together.

 SCCG gardener turned Board Member, Asha Muhiddin, with her fiancé.

-Avid SCCG gardener and volunteer since 2022, Asha Muhiddin, joins the board bringing focus for growing a sense of community.
-Upon moving back to San Diego in 2021, one of the first things Asha wanted was to get involved in the community and get back into gardening.
-Gardening was something Asha did with her parents growing up and was an activity that always grounded her and has brought herself calmness and fulfillment; she feels there is no better reward than growing yourself the food you eat.
-Thankfully, Asha discovered the San Carlos Community Garden soon after.
-Asha and her boyfriend (now fiancé) leased their first SCCG plot in 2022, adding a second plot in 2023 and then a third in 2023 enjoying growing succulents, flowers and various vegetables.
-Asha has volunteered with our compost posse and anything else the garden needed.
-Most recently, Asha has been involved with the set-up of SCCG’s monthly garden education workshops.
-Being so involved made her much more aware of community and how we can all contribute to creating better communities wherever we live by working together.
-As a board member, she hopes that her perspective as a community gardener will help SCCG and other neighborhoods around San Diego improve how we can all contribute to a growing community!
+Thankfully, Asha discovered the San Carlos Community Garden.
+Asha and her boyfriend (now fiancé) leased their first SCCG plot in 2022, adding a second plot in 2023 and then a third in 2023.
+Together they have enjoyed growing succulents, flowers and various vegetables.
+Asha first volunteered with SCCG’s compost posse and expanded her generosity offering to help with any of the tasks the garden needed., including working in the orchard and helping with the set-up of SCCG’s monthly garden education workshops.
+Being more involved made her more aware of the demands of running an all-volunteer organization and how we can contribute to creating better communities wherever we live by working together.
+As a board member, she hopes that her perspective as a community gardener will help SCCG and other neighborhoods around San Diego improve how we can all contribute to a growing community.

 Next